-Shopping in Mexico CityThe Zona Rosa, off Paseo de la Reforma and encompassing calles Amberes, Génova, Hamburgo, Niza and Londres (M: Sevilla or Insurgentes, line 1) has long been a tourist shopping destination.
-In more recent years nightlife has become the bigger draw, but during the day the Zona Rosa offers a pleasant atmosphere for exploring men's and women's fashion boutiques and shops selling handicrafts and antiques.
+Shopping in Mexico CityThe Zona Rosa, off Paseo de la Reforma and encompassing calles Amberes, Génova, Hamburgo, Niza and Londres (M: Sevilla or Insurgentes, line 1) is a popular tourist shopping destination.
+In more recent years nightlife has become the bigger draw, but during the day the Zona Rosa offers a pleasant atmosphere for exploring fashion boutiques and shops selling crafts and antiques.

 Plaza del Angel, on Calle Hamburgo between Florencia and Amberes, has the biggest concentration of antique shops in the city.
-Collectors and sellers from around the metropolitan area converge on the plaza's Saturday antique market; if you're looking for things to do this weekend, Saturday is the best time to go to browse for high-quality items.
+Collectors and sellers from around the metropolitan area converge on the plaza's Saturday antique market.

 A more exclusive shopping area is the Polanco neighborhood (M: Polanco, line 7).
-Cartier, Hugo Boss, Louis Vuitton and other chic fashion retailers line nine blocks of Avenida Presidente Masaryk between Avenida Moliere and Avenida Tennyson, a stretch that is Mexico City's version of L.A.'s Rodeo Drive with plenty of fun things to do.
+Cartier, Hugo Boss, Louis Vuitton and other chic fashion retailers line nine blocks of Avenida Presidente Masaryk between Avenida Moliere and Avenida Tennyson, a stretch that is Mexico City's version of L.A.'s Rodeo Drive.

 Condesa's tree-shaded Parque México, with twin fountains and winding, bench-dotted walkways, is a pleasant spot to take a shopping break.
 The park is encircled by Avenida Amsterdam, a wide, lushly landscaped boulevard lined with handsome Art Deco-style homes and sprinkled with cafés and places to eat.
 Stop for coffee at Milo's, Av.
 Amsterdam #308, a casual bistro with sidewalk tables.
 Chocoholics will want to make a beeline for Tout Chocolat, Av.
 Amsterdam #154, where the decadent confections include brownies, salted caramel chocolate candies, mezcal-flavored truffles with sea salt and a rich, not-too-sweet, cinnamon-infused cup of Mexican hot chocolate.